All Guides About Start Here

 The value anchor question

-"If someone at this company spent one hour per week on this problem, and their time is worth $75/hour, the annual cost is $3,900.
-My tool solves it for $49/month = $588/year.
-The ROI case is self-evident."
-That's value anchoring.
-You're not pricing against competitors — you're pricing against the cost of the status quo.
+"If someone at this company spends one hour a week on this problem, and their time is worth $75 an hour, the yearly cost is $3,900.
+My tool solves it for $49 a month, or $588 a year.
+The case pays for itself."
+That's pricing based on the value to the customer.
+You're not pricing against competitors — you're pricing against the cost of doing nothing.

-Who approves the purchase?
-Individual contributor, team lead, or department head?
-Each tier has a rough approval threshold:
+Who approves the purchase — a regular employee, a team lead, or a department head?
+Each level has a rough spending limit:

-For a solo micro SaaS at launch, staying below the procurement threshold is critical — you want a decision that takes minutes, not a vendor evaluation that takes months.
-That means pricing in the range that a team lead can approve without escalation: $29–$149/month depending on the market.
+For a solo small subscription business at launch, staying under the formal-purchase-process limit is critical.
+You want a decision that takes minutes, not a vendor review that takes months.
+That means pricing in the range a team lead can approve without checking with a boss: $29–$149 a month depending on the market.

-Step 3: Use the "embarrassed if they found out" test
+Step 3: Use the "embarrassed if they saw it" test

 Name your price.
-Now imagine your best potential customer — a paying customer at a company similar to your target — sees that price.
-Does it make you feel vaguely embarrassed, as if you're undercharging?
-Or does it make you anxious that they'll think it's too high?
+Now imagine your best potential customer — someone at a company that fits your target — sees it.
+Does it make you feel vaguely embarrassed, like you're undercharging?
+Or does it make you anxious they'll think it's too high?

 🧪